 - Proof that the decedent owned the property used to calculate the $166,250;

 - Proof of the identity of the person seeking the property transfer;

 - Completion of the required court form; and

 - An Inventory and Appraisal form signed by a probate referee specifying all real property owned by the decedent in California.

-If you are considering settling an estate by using a California small estate probate affidavit and want to avoid the high cost of attorney’s fees, contact A People’s Choice for low-cost legal document help.
-Although we cannot give legal advice, A People’s Choice can help you in preparing the California small estate probate affidavit without having to hire a lawyer.
+If you are considering settling an estate by using a California small estate probate affidavit and want to avoid the high cost of attorney’s fees, contact A People’s Choice.
+Although we cannot give legal advice, A People’s Choice can help you in preparing a California small estate probate affidavit without having to hire a lawyer.